CSCfi/open-source-policy/POLICY.md

 # CSC open source policy

 CSC - IT Center for Science Ltd. embraces free and open source throughout its operations and development.
 Open source software, open data and open interfaces are considered to be the essential building blocks of sustainable digital ecosystems.
 The purpose of the company open source policy is to codify current de facto practices and to encourage employees to use and produce open source software.
-CSC believes that improved collaboration is the greatest benefit that open source can provide and for that reason this policy is written with emphasis on practices that facilitate smooth collaboration.
+CSC believes that improved collaboration is the greatest benefit that open source can provide and for that reason this policy is written with emphasis on practices that encourage collaboration.

 The policy aims to be concise and practical, giving suggestions that align well with commonly accepted principles of the open source community.
-Please note the attached practical guidelines for licensing and publishing open source software at CSC.
+For getting started quickly please have a look at the attached practical guidelines for licensing and publishing open source software at CSC (at the end of this document).

 ## 1. Use open source